28 September 2019 (11 am to 1 pm, 2 pm to 4.30 pm)

 This fine independent, community-run museum occupies part of a former early 19th century woollen mill and has permanent displays about the history of Dollar and its environs, including Granny’s Kitchen, Castle Campbell, Dollar Academy and the Devon Valley Railway.
 On the first floor is a reading and research room.

-Dollar Museum is celebrating its 30th anniversary this year.
-It has created and shown about 150 temporary exhibitions since it opened in 1988 and the new exhibitions for 2018 are as follows:
+Dollar Museum celebrated its 30th anniversary in 2018.
+It has created and shown over 150 temporary exhibitions since it opened in 1988 and the new exhibition for 2019 is as follows:

 Building Date: Mid-19th century